practicalli/spacemacs/editing/vim-style/vim-quick-reference.md

 ### Scrolling ###

-in vim command mode you can scroll just the text using the classic vi bindings.
+in evil command mode you can scroll just the text using the classic vi bindings.
 This does not scroll the cursor unless the cursor hist the top or bottom of the window, in which case the cursor stays at that window boundry.

 `C-y` - scroll down
 `C-e` - scroll text up